-The Asset Management pursues the aforementioned sustainable investment objectives: (i) reduction of CO2e intensity in accordance with Article 9(3) SFDR; and (ii) sustainable investment in accordance with Article 9(2) SFDR.
-The reduction of CO2e intensity aligned with the 1.5-degree target of the Paris Climate Agreement is applied to 80% of the subfund's portfolio (excluding cash and derivatives) (#1 Sustainable).
+The Asset Management pursues the aforementioned sustainable investment objectives: (i) reduction of CO_2e intensity in accordance with Article 9(3) SFDR; and (ii) sustainable investment in accordance with Article 9(2) SFDR.
+The reduction of CO_2e intensity aligned with the 1.5-degree target of the Paris Climate Agreement is applied to 80% of the subfund's portfolio (excluding liquid assets and derivatives) (#1 Sustainable).
 The Asset Management reserves the right to invest in other assets up to a maximum of 20% of the sub-fund's net assets (#2 Not Sustainable).

 The Asset Management invests at least 50% of the net assets of the sub-fund in sustainable investments in accordance with Article 9(2) SFDR.
-Thereof, 20% in Environment and 30% in Social.
+Thereof, a minimum of 20% in Environment and a minimum of 30% in Social.